-Many of you have a child registered for a summer camp, order or perhaps you’ll be sending them away for sleep-away camp.
-With so many different camps targeting various interests, sales they are a great way to offer kids a healthy set of experiences through the summer.
-While these camps vary greatly in the level of structure and in the type of activities offered, dosage I rarely find children who regret the experience.
+Many of you have a child registered for a summer camp, or perhaps you’ll be sending them away for sleep-away camp.
+With so many different camps targeting various interests, they are a great way to offer kids a healthy set of experiences through the summer.
+While these camps vary greatly in the level of structure and in the type of activities offered, I rarely find children who regret the experience.
 Instead, most are thrilled and excited about their new friends and all their great experiences, even if hesitant prior to camp.

 Why summer camp is good for kids!